 - Being a survivor of a natural disaster

-You Struggle with Borderline Personality Disorder
+5. You Have Borderline Personality Disorder

 Borderline personality disorder (BPD) is a painfully chaotic disorder.
 A person struggling with BPD will experience fears of abandonment, a fractured sense of self, emotional dysregulation, and interpersonal difficulties that permeate all areas of their life.
-It is common for persons struggling with BPD to feel dead inside given the following: the symptoms they experience, the complexities of the disorder, and the stigma attached to this disorder, even amongst mental health practitioners in the field.
+It is common for people struggling with BPD to feel dead inside given the symptoms they experience, the complexities of the disorder, and the stigma attached to this disorder, even amongst mental health practitioners in the field.

-You Are Having Side Effects of Medications
+6. You Are Having Side Effects of Medications

 Psychotropic medications, especially antidepressants, can cause emotional blunting and numbness.4 This lack of feeling can leave a person feeling dead inside.
-If you recently started a new medication or have been managing emotional blunting for some time, please consult your psychiatrist or prescriber to discuss your options.
+If you recently started a new medication or have been managing emotional blunting for some time, consult your psychiatrist or prescriber to discuss your options.
 It is very important to discuss any and all side effects with your doctor.
 If the side effects are severe, such as suicidal ideations, seek support by calling 988 or going to your nearest emergency room.

-You Are Suppressing Emotions
+7. You Are Suppressing Emotions

 Emotional suppression can occur due to the line of work a person is in, such as doctors, police officers, and military personnel.
-It can be a response to stressful and/or traumatic life events.
+It can be a response to stressful or traumatic life events.
 While emotional suppression may temporarily allow a person to cope with crises, a growing amount of evidence shows there are negative long-term effects.

-Suppressing emotions can lead to disruptions in emotions, especially the experience of negative emotions and the potential for physiological complications due to the holding of tension.5, 6 A person prone to suppressing emotions may be more likely to experience a feeling that they are dead inside, especially if their job or life circumstance prompts this in them on a regular basis.
+Suppressing emotions can lead to disruptions in emotions, especially the experience of negative emotions and the potential for physiological complications due to the holding of tension.5,6 A person prone to suppressing emotions may be more likely to experience a feeling that they are dead inside, especially if their job or life circumstance prompts this in them on a regular basis.

 Is Feeling Dead Inside Normal?